Staunch-Emmanuel/Staunch-Emmanuel/README.md

 - 👋 Hi, I’m @Staunch-Emmanuel
 - 👀 I’m interested in System administration, Web development
-- 🌱 I’m current code in Python, Javascript
+- 🌱 I’m currently code in Python, Javascript languages
 - 💞️ I’m looking to collaborate on a web development project
 - 📫 How to reach me www.linkedin.com/in/enwelem-emmanuel